fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

       As above but also merge away on-curve points which are very close to, but not on, an added extremum

+.. method:: glyph.addInflections()

+   If the curvature of a spline in the glyph changes sign then break the spline so that there will be a point at all points of inflections.

 .. method:: glyph.addReference(glyph_name[, transform, selected])